rthoen19/Helianthus-porteri-Demography/README.md

 - VitalRateDataSets.Rdata - contains most the datasets required for analyses.
 Specifically, data for all vital rate models and the base dataframes to run the matrix model and bootstrap the matrix model.
 - IBMListForSimulations.Rdata - contains the list which prompts and stores data from individual-based model simulations.

+# Notes

+- all code were run in R version 4.0.2